 -Show me the first letter in a word.

 -Show me the last letter in a word.

 Additionally, ask your child to "add more details" and "label" or "add words to their pictures".

 When reading picture books, ask your student the following questions before, during, and after reading to help build comprehension skills and book knowledge:

 Questions to Ask Before, During, and After Reading

 Here are some overall tips for when reading with you prekindergartener:

 Reading Rockets' Tips for Parents of Preschoolers

 In math stations, we continued to work on number operations.
-We continued to work on combining sets of objects to find out the total by counting.
+This week, we worked on taking objects away from a set and counting them to find out how many are left.

 In completing this activity, we also learned to: